friedue/AlleleSpecific/Notes/AlleleSpec_Pipeline.md

-### II.3 suspenders/bin/pysuspenders
+### II.3 Merging pseudogenome mappings

+--> suspenders/bin/pysuspenders

+suspenders will determine the best fit for each read

+input: 2 BAMs, one for each pseudogenome mapping (parental, maternal)

-merging the parental and maternal mapping, determining best fit for each read --> 1 BAM file with reads where flags indicate maternal or paternal origin
+output: 1 BAM file with reads where flags indicate maternal or paternal origin

 		suspenders-0.2.4/bin/pysuspenders #
 			--lapels --quality -p 15 mergedAlignment_${SAMPLE}.bam #